 I visited my Kinesiologist for a check-up last year and she recommended me to take a multi-vitamin supplement for hair and nails or to take b-vitamins and zinc separately.
 I took a mult-vitamin at first that she had handed me.
 However, for a month use, it was quite expensive.
 So when I finished it up, I decided to try taking the important nutrients separately.
 She, of course, didn’t recommend I take this particular brand, but I couldn’t see the point in buying the expensive ones she offered.
 The Now Foods B-50 had rave reviews and had very similar amounts in the content to the other one that she had in her office.

 There are 100 caps, so quite a lot for your money.
 B-vitamins are usually recommended for good hormonal health.
 However, taking these didn’t make me feel a lot of a difference.
 Then there was this incident with severe anxiety.
 I can’t be 100% sure it’s the B-vitamins, but I couldn’t find any other explanation for my sudden panic attacks and worry.
-I stopped taking them, and after 1-2 weeks I started feeling normal again.
+It was a challenging time for me but luckily, I stopped taking them and after 1-2 weeks I started feeling normal again.
 After a month I introduced them back in, but I never dared to take them every day.
 As well, I managed to track that the anxiety usually would happen before my period, so something was giving me PMS and these supplements were the only thing I had changed during that time.

 Though excess B-vitamins are usually flushed down with the urine, they can also become accumulative, in the sense that you’re topping off your daily need.
 I mean, in food, B-vitamins are usually found in smaller amounts than what you’d get from supplements.
 With the exception of B12, there’s the complexity of throwing off one b-vitamin when taking too much of the other.
 That’s why it’s better to take a b-complex, but it’s not guaranteed things will stay balanced.
 Not to mention that I might’ve gotten plenty through diet.
 There’s no true test to take, and Kinesiologists go very much by intuition.
 The anxiety wasn’t something that happened overnight but took about 2 months into my supplementation before my mood suddenly switched.